maxwhalen/case_study/README.md

 8. Outliers:

-    There seems to be quite a few outliers in terms of cost.
-Many items have costs that over 100 standard deviations for their normal costs.
-This occurs in both directions where an expensive item will be listed for $0.50 or a cheaper item will see a sizable mark-up  The following query will provide outlier costs, some of which may be worth confirming.
+    There seems to be quite a few outliers in the cost table.
+This is not neccessarily an error but worth pointing out.
+Many items have costs that over 100 standard deviations from their normal costs.
+This occurs in both directions where an expensive item will be listed for $0.50 or a cheaper item will see a sizable mark-up  The following query will provide outlier costs, some of which may be worth confirming by business stakeholders.

     ```
     WITH cost_statistics AS (